 Glenn Silber is a twice Oscar-nominated documentary filmmaker and producer of 85 prime-time network TV newsmagazine stories for CBS News & ABC News.
 Silber has won Emmy Awards, the Columbia DuPont Award, and the George Polk Award for National TV Reporting, among others.
-Silber was producer/director/co-writer on the PBS Frontline hour, A Death in St. Augustine that was Nominated for an Emmy.
+Mr. Silber was producer/director/co-writer on the PBS Frontline hour, "A Death in St. Augustine," that was Nominated for an Emmy.

-Zev Guber is a producer of motion pictures, television and theater including, creating and producing LOST SHIPS the Discovery/ TLC TV series that was broadcast in 110 countries.
-The Mystery of the Sphinx: an Emmy Award winning television special for NBC, seen by 30,000,000 in the United States and 200,000,000 internationally.
-He was also the producer of The Objective, a supernatural thriller from the director of The Blair Witch Project.
+Zev Guber is a producer of motion pictures and television, including, the Discovery/ TLC TV series, "LOST SHIPS," that was broadcast in 110 countries and NBC's Emmy Award winning television special "The Mystery of the Sphinx," seen by 30,000,000 in the United States and 200,000,000 internationally.
+Additionally, Mr. Guber was the producer of "The Objective,"a supernatural thriller from the director of "The Blair Witch Project."

 Deborah Knapp is a seasoned visionary professional in legal, non-profit, and business organizations.
 She brings diverse experience gained through 23 years as an environmental lawyer and mediator.
 Deborah left a thriving law practice to join the growing effort of raising public awareness of our planetary crisis.
 In 2011, she joined Wild Gift as its Executive Director, an organization dedicated to supporting young talented social entrepreneurs tackling climate change worldwide.